Trisakti shootings: Aftermath

 Public outrage against the shootings became a catalyst for the Indonesian riots of May 1998, which included a pogrom against Chinese-Indonesians.
-About 1,200 people were killed, mostly trapped inside buildings that were set alight.
+Approximately 1,200 people were killed, mostly trapped inside buildings that were set alight.
 As a result of the riots and similar ones nationwide, President Suharto resigned on 21 May 1998.
-Suharto's successor, B. J. Habibie, called Elang Mulia Lesmana, Heri Hertanto, Hafidin Royan, and Hendriawan Sie "reform heroes."
+Suharto's successor, B. J. Habibie, called Elang Mulia Lesmana, Heri Hertanto, Hafidin Royan, and Hendriawan Sie "reform heroes".

 Investigation

-In November 2000, it was announced that the police summoned for questioning the eleven officers suspected of involvement by military police.
+In November 2000, it was announced that the eleven officers suspected of involvement would be summoned for questioning by military police.
 By year's end, however, none of the suspects had been questioned.

 The Indonesian National Commission on Human Rights (Komisi Nasional Hak Asasi Manusia) reopened the investigation in 2008 and submitted their findings to the Indonesian Attorney General's Office.
 The Attorney General's Office declared the investigation incomplete and returned all documentation.

 As of May 2011, the Indonesian government had not closed the investigation into the events or punished any of those responsible, even though there have been demonstrations, rallies, and calls for expedition in 2008, 2010, and 2011.
 The Deputy Attorney General of Indonesia, Darmono, promised to investigate the incident further.

 Museum

-Trisakti Museum also known as May 12 Tragedy Museum was established at Trisakti University in commemoration of the incident.
+Trisakti Museum, also known as May 12 Tragedy Museum, was established at Trisakti University in commemoration of the incident.